 Internet technology has made the sharing of reliable real-time information inexpensive.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field (OSCM).
 Topic: What Is Operations and Supply Chain Management?

 24. Capturing information directly from the source through such systems as point-of-sale, radio-frequency identification tags, bar-code scanners, and automatic recognition has had little impact on operations and supply chain management.